FranciscoCerezo/DAND-P6-identity-fraud-from-enron-email/final project.md

      'total_stock_value': 19}

 We can see that there is a lot of missing values in the features of the dataset.
-This is another inportant point that we should keep in ming when doing the features selection.
+This is another important point that we should keep in mind when doing the features selection.

-After this quick dataset exploration, we know that he whole dataset is composed by 146 peoople and only 18 of them are POIs.
-On adittiion to it, there are a lot of values mission in some of the features.
+After this quick dataset exploration, we know that he whole dataset is composed by 146 people and only 18 of them are POIs.
+On addition to it, there are a lot of values mission in some of the features.

-The low size of the dataset, the unbalancing in POIs categorie and the existence of missing values are very important points that we should take into consideration later on, when we work on the feature selection and also in hte clasifier selection, and tune up.
-Due to all this problems, probably the performance of the classfier will be not as good as we would like it.
-Anyway we will see what can we get with this dataset.
+The low size of the dataset, the unbalancing in POIs categories and the existence of missing values are very important points that we should take into consideration later, when we work on the feature selection and in the classifier selection and tune up.
+Due to all these problems, probably the performance of the classifier will be not as good as we would like it.
+Anyway, we will see what we can get with this dataset.

 ### Outliers

-As we discovered previously in during the miniproject, if we plot bonus vs. salary, there is an outlier datapoint representing the 'TOTAL' due to a spreadsheet quirk.
+As we discovered previously in during the miniproject, if we plot bonus vs. salary, there is an outlier data point representing the 'TOTAL' due to a spreadsheet quirk.

 ```python